Home » All Recipes » Main Dishes » Pineapple Teriyaki Pork Chops Recipe

-Pineapple Teriyaki Pork Chops are incredibly delicious, simple to make, and loaded with flavor.
-Marinate pork chops in a sweet and salty blend of pineapple juice and teriyaki sauce, then baked in the oven to tender perfection.
-It’s a perfect meal for a fancy weekend dinner or to serve on a busy weeknight.
+Pineapple teriyaki pork chops are incredibly delicious, loaded with flavor, and super simple to make.
+The pork chops marinate in a sweet and salty blend of pineapple juice and teriyaki sauce, then baked in the oven to tender perfection.
+It’s great for a fancy weekend dinner or to serve on a busy weeknight.
 The best part is it calls for very basic ingredients and a few simple steps.

 Baked pineapple teriyaki pork chops.